-Indiana Tech is a thriving, independent, teaching-oriented institution with a focus on career-oriented programs in business, engineering, information technology and computer science, criminal justice, life sciences, human services and many other concentrations.
-Indiana Tech enrolls nearly 1,500 students in its traditional undergraduate programs on its picturesque main campus and nearly 5,000 students in its College of Professional Studies programs online and onsite at 15 regional locations.
-Degrees are offered at the associate, bachelor, master, and doctoral levels.
+Indiana Tech is a thriving, independent, teaching-oriented institution with a focus on career-oriented programs in business, engineering, information technology and computer science, criminal justice, life sciences, human services, and many other career-focused programs.
+Indiana Tech enrolls nearly 1,500 students in its traditional undergraduate programs on its picturesque main campus, and nearly 5,000 students in its College of Professional Studies programs online and onsite at 13 regional locations.
+Degrees are offered at the associate, bachelor's, master's, and doctoral levels.

 Over 41% of our students are either globally or domestically diverse; this contributes to our unique vibrant and inclusive campus community.
 All academic programs are designed to provide students with relevant and practical experiences, including an emphasis on internships.
 The university is accredited by the Higher Learning Commission.

 Indiana Institute of Technology embraces diversity and equal opportunity intentionally.
 We are committed to building a team that represents a variety of backgrounds, perspectives, and skills.
-We believe that diversity and inclusion among our employees is critical to our success with respect to educating our students to become global citizens.
+Diversity and inclusion among our employees is critical to our success with respect to educating our students to become global citizens.
 Indiana Tech is an Equal Opportunity Employer.

 Indiana Tech has big plans for its future.
-Learn more at Strategic Plan - Strategic Plan (indianatech.edu).
-Learn about the Exercise Science program at Exercise Science, B.S. - Academics (indianatech.edu).
+Learn more at Indiana Tech Strategic Plan.

 A complete job description is available to qualified candidates.

 Application materials must include a cover letter, vitae, and transcripts.
+Applicants must be prepared to write a written response to the mission and diversity statement of Indiana Tech.
 Faculty are expected to provide official transcripts upon hire.